gemrb/gemrb.github.io/Dev-docs.md

 for anything that is much faster when automated, especially since most IE tools have poor search capabilities.

+## The minimal dataset

+GemRB comes with a minimal dataset, that can be used to check if the core core functionality still works.
+It just fires up the engine and as soon as it loads the Start script, it exits.
+That is the expected behaviour.
+No window is opened.

+If you installed GemRBb, try the included fhs.cfg:

+    gemrb -c /usr/share/gemrb/minimal/fhs.cfg

+But, you can just run the sample config from the build directory as-is:

+    gemrb/gemrb -c ../gemrb/GemRB.cfg.noinstall.sample

+This is what our build bots use as a trivial sanity check.

 # TODO

 converter: